-How to Reduce Taxes with Itemized Deductions: Form 1040 Schedule A
+1040 Schedule A Instructions: How to Reduce Taxes with Itemized Deductions

 Schedule A is an optional attachment to Form 1040 used by taxpayers in the U.S. to report their annual income taxes to the IRS.
 The Schedule A form allows you to calculate an alternative deduction based on your accumulated annual expenses instead of taking the standard deduction, which is a fixed amount determined by the taxpayer’s filing status.

-Anyone who plans to itemize their deductions rather than use the standard deduction needs to fill out Form 1040 Schedule A. If the total value of your itemized deductions is greater than the standard deduction, you should choose to itemize.
+Anyone who plans to itemize their deductions rather than use the standard deduction needs to fill out 1040 Schedule A Form.
+If the total value of your itemized deductions is greater than the standard deduction, you should choose to itemize.
 This will help you achieve a smaller tax obligation.

 For example, if you had hefty medical bills, high interest on your mortgage, or gave money to charity, you could itemize these expenses and reduce the amount of taxes you owe.